Riders Field: Minor League Baseball

 In the ballpark's inaugural game on April 3, 2003, the Frisco RoughRiders lost to the Tulsa Drillers, 16–2.
 The soldout game was attended by 10,685 people.
 The RoughRiders earned their first home victory the next day, defeating the Drillers, 4–3.

 The Texas League All-Star Game was held at Dr Pepper/Seven Up Ballpark on June 21, 2005.
 In the game, a team of All-Stars from the league's West Division, including members of the RoughRiders, defeated the East Division All-Star Team, 5–0, before a crowd of 10,398 people.

 The ballpark hosted its first Major League Baseball exhibition game between the Texas Rangers, the RoughRiders' affiliate, and the Florida Marlins on March 31, 2006.
 Mark Teixeira scored the winning run for the Rangers with a two-run home run in the third inning.
 Texas won, 4–1, before a soldout crowd of 10,551.
 The Rangers returned for an exhibition against Double-A Frisco on March 29, 2008.
 The minor league squad defeated their major league parent, 7–2, with 10,492 people in attendance.

 The ballpark hosted its second Texas League All-Star Game on July 1, 2009.
 The North Division All-Stars defeated the South Division All-Stars, 2–1, before a crowd of 10,314 people.
 The 2017 Texas League All-Star Game was held in Frisco on June 27.
 With 10,317 people in attendance, the South All-Stars defeated the North All-Stars, 10–3.

 Other events

 Though primarily a venue for the Frisco RoughRiders, Riders Field has also hosted the Tournament of Champions high school baseball tournament since 2004.
 It began hosting a similar tournament for college teams, the Frisco College Baseball Classic, in 2017.

-As baseball is not a year-round event, the facility is used for other functions throughout the year.
+As baseball is not a year-round event, the facility is used for other events throughout the year.
 It has hosted corporate events, such as company softball games and movie nights, in addition to local charity events, such as 5K runs and bike races.
 Since January 2006, the stadium has been the site of the opening ceremonies of the annual TXU Energy Winter Games of Texas.
 The ballpark has also hosted wedding receptions, the opening ceremonies for the Frisco Baseball and Softball Association, city of Frisco events, and church services.